AnClark/synthv1/README.windows.md

 2. Click "Configure", then choose **"MSYS Makefiles"** as generator, and select "Use default native compilers".
 Click "Finish".

-3. You may encount an error soon, because Qt 6 is not enabled by default.
+3. You may encount an error soon, because in old Vee-One versions, Qt6 is not enabled by default.

     Simply check `CONFIG_QT6` in the parameter list shown in CMake GUI, then click "Configure" again.